- Type of Degree: Certificate

 Students earning this certificate can find work as a network engineer in an IT department in one of the many area companies in the region.

 To earn a certificate, a student must maintain a cumulative GPA for the entire certificate of at least 3.0.
-Courses where the final grade is below a C do not count toward the certificate, but with the permission of the host department, a subsequent course may be substituted for use in the certificate.
-For students with a particularly strong background, up to 2 courses may be waived by department permission.
+Courses where the final grade is below a C do not count toward the certificate, but, with permission of the host department, a subsequent course may be substituted.
+For a student with a particularly strong background, up to two courses may be waived with department permission.
+A student enrolling in this program is expected to have some academic study of the basic concepts of computer networking or equivalent work experience.

 - Scholarships: While there are no program-specific scholarships available at this time, additional scholarships are available.